API Reference

 Kameleoon.API.Experiments.block(54321, true);

-The block() method prevents experiment triggering or activation, including manual calls via trigger().
-The block applies to the current page by default (until the next Kameleoon.API.Core.load()).
+The block() method prevents an experiment from triggering or activating, including manual calls through trigger().
+The block applies to the current page by default until the next Kameleoon.API.Core.load().
 Set the visit argument to true to block the experiment for the entire visit.

 Arguments